aliattia2/BeatCare/readme.md

 Open a web browser and navigate to http://localhost:5000

+use the following credentials
+patient1
+password123
+patient

+doctor1
+password456
+doctor

 # Usage

 1. Home Page: Navigate through different features of the application.